MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/intro-to-mscollaborate.md

 ### Content Sharing

 Content sharing is accomplished by publishing "packages" of files (documents, binaries, builds, tools, etc.) in MS Collaborate.
-Content Publisers can target all engagements within a program or specific engagements when publishing a package so it is available to the users of targeted engagements.
-When published, packages are associated with engagements, descriptions, and keywords to facilitate finding the the right packages easily.
+Content Publishers can target all engagements within a program or specific engagements when publishing a package so it is available to the users of targeted engagements.
+When published, packages are associated with engagements, descriptions, and keywords to facilitate finding the right packages easily.
 Within MS Collaborate, participant users can search for and download files within a package.

-MS Collaborate also provides a Distribution Manager to facilitate downloading of large packages or multi-file pacakages.
+MS Collaborate also provides a Distribution Manager to facilitate downloading of large or multi-file packages.
 The Distribution Manager is a ClickOnce client app that can be accessed from within the MS Collaborate Package Download pages.

 For more information, see [Working with Package Downloads](package-downloads.md).